talkingslug/markside/README.md

 # markside
-Markside is an open source markup language with the ability to style (change the color, change the font, etc) text.
+Markside is an open source markup language with the ability to change the color, change the font, etc of text.